 “Milk.
 Do you want a glass of milk?
 I’m getting some.”

 I slosh milk into two large glasses, more milk than I know they can drink, and set the glasses onto the coffee table.
 Task done, I point firmly to my computer.
-My antagonist pulls himself reluctantly away from Diva Land and slinks back into my computer pages.
-I type.
+My antagonist pulls himself reluctantly away from Diva Land and slinks back into my story.

-Lucinda raised the glass and drained it, pulling away from him.
+She raised the wine glass and drained it, pulling away from him.

 “You will end up on your back at that rate.”

-“Maybe that’s where I want to be right now.”
-Lucinda stood and walked over to the open wine bottle, pouring herself another glass.
+"Maybe that's where I need to be right now."

 “Can I have a pillow?”